ATD 1-LAW

 Insurance Regulatory Authority (IRA)

-Luka, a shareholder of Kasuku limited lost his share certificate.
-He applied for a duplicate one and the company agreed, but on the condition that Luka compensates for the loss or damage to the company if a third person brings the original certificate.
-This is an example of ____________
+Elija, a shareholder of Noah Limited lost his share certificate.
+He applied for a duplicate one and the company agreed, but on the condition that Elija compensate for the loss or damage to the company if a third person brings the original certificate.
+This is an example of :

 Indemnity

-The following statements are about contract of guarantee and a contract of indemnity.
-Which are false?
+Which of the following statements about the contract of guarantee and a contract of indemnity is/are not true?

 In the contract of indemnity, one party makes a promise to the other that he will compensate for any loss occurred to the other party because of the act of the promisor or any other person, whereas in the contract of guarantee, one party makes a promise to the other party that he will perform the obligation or pay for the liability, in the case of default by a third party.